Fight the nursing home who abused or neglected your elderly parent!

 An attorney can help you prove negligence and get your loved one the compensation that he or she deserves.
 A person should never have to suffer at the hands of another in a care facility — at Cordisco & Saile LLC, we understand how important your elderly loved one is and will work hard to expose the nursing home’s negligence and abuse.

 Don’t wait any longer to act.
-For more information about filing your claim, what types of compensation you may be able to recover, how to prove negligence, and to receive a free case consultation, call the nursing home abuse lawyers in Bucks County at 215-642-2335 to get started.
-You may also contact us online.
+For more information about filing a claim, what types of compensation you may be able to recover, contact a nursing home abuse lawyer in Bucks County to get started.

 Pennsylvania law, as provided in 42 Pa.
 Cons.
 Stat.
 Ann. § 5524, grants injured parties only two years in which they may file claims to recover compensation for personal injury, after which they may be barred.